 Lemon and Elderflower Curd

-Previous to making this, I’d not had lemon curd for years.
-Since my school days, actually.
-In fact, I am pretty sure I’ve only tried lemon curd once when it was used in a lemon meringue pie.
+Before making this, I hadn’t had lemon curd in years, since my school days, in fact.
+I’m pretty sure I’d only tried it once, and that was in a lemon meringue pie.
 I didn’t like it.
-Even though it was many a moon ago, I remember it tasting artificial and pretty revolting.
+Even though it was ages ago, I distinctly remember it tasting artificial and rather unpleasant.

-Since then, I’d been under the impression that lemon curd was just not my cup of tea and avoided it like the plague.
+Since then, I’d been under the impression that lemon curd just wasn’t my cup of tea and avoided it like the plague.
 All those years wasted.
 Wasted.
-This homemade lemon and elderflower curd is not in the least bit revolting.
-It is creamy, with a lovely tang of lemon and a subtle hint of elderflower.
+This homemade lemon and elderflower curd, however, is not in the least bit revolting.
+It’s creamy, with a lovely tang of lemon and a subtle hint of elderflower.
 It was so good that I found myself eating spoonfuls straight from the bowl.

+Lemon and Elderflower Curd